Financial Planning FAQ — London, Ontario

 In Canada, there's no 'estate tax' per se, but there is a deemed disposition at death — meaning all your investments are treated as if they were sold, triggering capital gains tax.
 Your RRSP/RRIF is fully taxable in the year of death unless it rolls to a spouse.
 Strategies to minimize the tax hit include: maximizing TFSA (tax-free at death), using life insurance to cover the tax bill, gifting assets during your lifetime, and setting up trusts.
 I build an estate plan that coordinates all of these pieces.

-Book a free 15-minute call and I'll answer any questions you have about your specific situation.
+Book a free 15-minute call.
+We'll talk through your goals and I'll answer any questions about your specific situation.